ReneNulschDE/mbapi2020/README.md

 * Please login once in the MercedesME IOS or Android app before you install this component.

-* Works in Europe only
+* Works in Europe only (North America in testing currently)

 * Tested Countries: BE, DE, ES, FI, IT, IR, NL, NO, PT, SE, UK

-* ~~For US/CA please use this component: https://github.com/ReneNulschDE/mbapipy~~

 ### Configuration